element-hq/synapse/docs/usage/configuration/config_documentation.md

 This is for backwards compatibility with older clients and homeservers that do not yet support requesting authenticated media;
 those older clients or homeservers will not be cut off from media they can already see.

+_Changed in Synapse 1.120:_ This option now defaults to `True` when not set, whereas before this version it defaulted to `False`.

 Example configuration:
 ```yaml
 enable_authenticated_media: false